johnseto/SolisAgileManager/README.md

 This optimisation means that the absolute minimum number of `control` API calls are made (from about 17,000 per year down to around 2,000), and hence the minimum number of Inverter EEPROM writes are carried out.

-### Coming Soon:

-* The app will read in Solcast forecast data if you provide an API key and Site ID.
-Currently this information is only used for display purposes, but will eventually be used to optimise the algorithm (e.g., by skipping overnight charging if the forecast is for a decent PV yield.

 ### Other Things I've Written